 Alcohol & Smoking: Taking a Fresh Look at What Works for You:

-· How do alcohol and smoking make me feel these days?
+- How do alcohol and smoking make me feel these days?

-Small steps can make a meaningful difference.
-Trying an alcohol free day, choosing lower strength drinks, having smaller measures, delaying your first cigarette or gradually cutting down can all help you explore what works best for you.
+Simple steps — like having an alcohol-free day, choosing lower-strength drinks, using smaller measures, delaying your first cigarette, or gradually cutting down — can help you explore what works for you.

 Smokefree Blackburn with Darwen – A Stop Smoking Service